-Details of the members of the Board, their experience, expertise, qualifications, term of office, relationships affecting their independence and their independent status are set out in the Directors' report under the heading 'Information on Directors'.
+Details of the members of the Board, their experience. expertise, qualifications, term of office, relationships affecting their independence and their independent status are set out in the Directors' report under the heading 'Information on Directors'.
 At the date of signing the Directors' report, the Company has two executive Directors and three non-executive Directors.
-The three non-executive Directors have no relationships adversely affecting their independence and are deemed to be independent under the principles set out, noting that:

-T Bellas and G Moynihan are currently Directors of clients of the Group as detailed in note 24 to the financial statements.
-Arrangements for these clients are on similar terms to other clients thus these relationships are not considered to be of a value or significance that adversely affect these Directors' independence.
+The three non-executive Directors have no relationships adversely affecting their independence and are deemed to be independent under the principles set out, noting that Tony Bellas is currently a Director of a client of the Group as detailed in Note 24 to the financial statements.
+Arrangements for this client are on similar terms to other clients thus this relationship is not considered to be of a value or significance that adversely affects this Directors' independence.